Ordfin/Documentation/pages/suite/suite-troubleshooting-there-are-no-candles-on-the-charts.md

 It may happen that you attempted to manipulate the charts and something went wrong in the process.

 Try setting the time frame scale to 24 hours, and both the time scale and rate scale to automatic mode.
 Setting the time scale to automatic mode brings the whole span of the market in focus on the chart.
 Setting the rate scale to automatic mode sets the scale to fit the entire range of prices in the market.
 The goal is to make sure that all scales are set in a way in which&mdash;if there is any data to show&mdash;it will show.

-If you don't know how to do that, please watch the third video in the [video tutorial series](index.html#video-tutorial-series) as a refresher, or use the below links to read about the time and rate scales.

 {% include /charting_space/time-scale.md heading="" icon="no" adding="" configuring="" charts="####" content="no" definition="no" table="no" more="yes"%}